 At first, there was a restrictive and defective legacy DateTimePicker.
 Now there is the FieldPackEditor...

-Smart FieldPackEditor is a 100% managed framework for creating field-based editors working under .Net 2.0, 3.x and 4.x.
+Smart FieldPackEditor is a 100% managed framework for creating field-based editors working under .Net Framework 2.0 to 4.x, as well as .Net 6.
 It provides:

 These screencasts show you what to expect from SFPE:

 The Microsoft DateTimePicker has poor usability and a minimalist API.
 SFPE is its best possible replacement for .Net.
 Forget about all those unsatisfying solutions based on Microsoft DateTimePicker derived classes or textboxes, masked or not!
 Instead, use a powerful component designed to furnish your end-users with field based editors.
 It offers the following features:

 It is nullable by setting the Value property to null or DBNull.
 The Text property can also be set to an empty string.
 When set to null, an optional custom string can be displayed, e.g. "Type to set" or "No data".
 The user can also force the content to null.
 It's up to the developer how this is done ("delete" key press, checkbox or another button with text or a custom image).
 This screencast, demonstrates the feature from the user point-of-view.